 One of the surest ways to brighten any new mom’s day is to bring or send her a happy bouquet of colorful flowers.
 Depending on what your own social distancing needs are, you can either pick up a bouquet from your local grocer and drop it off at her front doorstep, or you can order from your local florist or online.
 Another option is a small plant such as a decorative rose bush or pot of blooming tulips or daffodils.

 7. Make a List of 10 Movies or Shows She Would Love

-Sometimes the best thing for a new mom is to sit back and watch a little T.V.
-It isn’t always easy to search and sample different television series or movies, however, when you’re holding a baby in one arm and the remote control in the other.
+Sometimes the best thing for a new mom is to sit back and watch a little television.
+It isn’t easy searching for a series or movie while holding a baby in one arm and the remote control in the other.
 So make a list of ten movies or T.V. series you think she’d enjoy, and text her the list.
 She’ll be happy she doesn’t have to channel surf to find something good.

 8. Send Her Books to Read or Listen To

 These days, it is often possible to order books for pick-up at the library, order books from local vendors and bookstores online, or download books on tape or for a Kindle.
 Whatever method she prefers, offer to procure a new mom her favorite reads for the next few weeks.
 Ask her to send you a couple of titles or genres and then do the legwork for her.
 She will be grateful to have something good to read or listen to while feeding baby or to decompress when she gets some time alone.